bplaat/regattatracker/docs/api.md

 [&laquo; Back to the README.md](../README.md)

-# API Documentation
+# API Documentatie
-The RettaTracker website has an REST API which you can use to read and alter information on the RegattaTracker website:
+Did you mean: The Retta Tracker website has an REST API which you can use to read and alter information on the Regatta Tracker website

 ## Routes
-This is a list off al current API routes and there names:
+Hier is een lijst met alle API routes die op dit moment aanwezig zijn in het RegattaTracker project:
 ```
 GET /api : api.home